 Bottle caps previously had to be separated from plastic bottles before they could be recycled, as caps and bottles are made from two different types of plastic.
 However, advancements in the industry mean that bottle caps can now be kept on for recycling.
 Bottle caps are made from high-density polyethylene and polypropylene, which can now be recycled.

 Apple cores: 2 months

 Apple cores don’t take quite as long as banana peels and oranges to decompose.
-However, they remain intact longer than fruits and vegetables that are denser and have higher water content.
+However, they remain intact longer than denser fruits and vegetables and have higher water content.
 Once tossed into the garbage, an apple core takes about eight weeks to biodegrade.